Apozzi/JSQuantum/README.md

 # JSQuantum Simulator

-Quantum Computer Simulator WebApp entirely in Portuguese.
+Quantum Computer Simulator WebApp made with ReactJS entirely in Portuguese.

 With great 3D visualization models and Qubits analysis with several examples.